CivicActions/guidebook/docs/04-how-we-work/virtual-workplace-basics.md

 **When beginning your work day:**

 * Open Slack so your teammates can see that you are online and available.
 If you'd like, say good morning or "hello" in the [#general](https://civicactions.slack.com/messages/general/) channel when you log in.
-* Check your CivicActions email and calendar for updates.
+* Check your Civic Actions email and calendar for updates.
 * Open Harvest so you remember to log your hours.

 **When ending your work day:**